assaff/msc-thesis/source/background.rst

    to acquire conservation scores for each residue in the receptor.
 3. **Computational fragment mapping**: we used the FTMap protocol [ftmap]_ to simulate fragment binding to the receptor surface.

-Of all the features we examined, the most informative was by-far FTMap's cluster score.
-It had a high correlation to residues actually being binding residues.
-However, a SVM over receptor residues seemed to blur the signal from this descriptor.
-This observation led us to change our approach to the problem: rather than score residues in the receptor, based on their proximity to probes in space, we elected to identify those areas in space directly, and fit the peptide onto them

-* Contrary to the case with PPIs, peptides naturally don't expose a large interaction surface.
-They instead depend on a few amino-acid residues who contribute most of the binding energy.
-* These hot spots are usually **BLABLABLA**.

 Computational solvent mapping
 ------------------------------